lazd/gulp-handlebars/examples/amd/README.md

 ## Output

-The templates will be compiled down as follows:
+The template files will be compiled as follows:

 | File path                       | Template location                |
 | ------------------------------- | -------------------------------- |